Abraham Hostels – Traveling Israel has never been easier!

 An important part of the concept of Abraham Hostel is the tours.
 The beds are cheap so that travelers can spend their money on more important things: getting to know and exploring Israel and the region.
 Tours are not only available all over the country, but also to the West Bank, aka.
 Palestine, Jordan, and Egypt.
 I think I’ve been on at least 80 percent of the tours and I loved them all.
 The great thing about the tours is not only that you get to know the places, but also the people.
 Locals play a central role in this concept.
 Whether it’s a visit to a winery or a local oil press.
 Every tour has that certain something that connects travelers to the local population.

 By the way, you can also book the tours if you have chosen another accommodation like Airbnb*.
 I can definitely recommend them!

 The Shuttle Service

-If you have stayed in one of the Abraham Hostels and would like to go to one of the other two cities, you can use the hotel’s free shuttle service.
+If you have stayed in one of the Abraham Hostels and would like to go to one of the other two cities, you can use the hotel’s shuttle service.
 It goes from door to door of the hostels.
 You can go somewhere else when you get there.
-So the shuttle is not only usable if you stay at both places in an Abraham Hostel.
+So the shuttle is not only usable if you stay at both cities in an Abraham Hostel.

 My Final Thoughts